ultiledger/go-ultiledger/README.md

 ## Contribution

-Everyone are welcomed to contribute to this project, even tiny corrections for typos will be benefitial to the project.
-As this project is very fresh and under active developments, we wish to provide some guidelines for the protential contributors so as to minimize undesired codes:
+Everyone are welcomed to contribute to this project, even tiny corrections for typos will be beneficial to the project.
+As this project is very fresh and under active developments, we wish to provide some guidelines for the protential contributors so as to minimize undesired pull requests:

- * Use [gofmt](https://golang.org/cmd/gofmt/)) to format your codes.
+ * Use [gofmt](https://golang.org/cmd/gofmt/) to format your codes.
  * Follow the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
  * Pull requests need to be based on and opened against the `master` branch.
  * Commit messages should be capitalized in the first word and be ended with a period.